Trump Administration Defends Decision to Blacklist Anthropic While Amicus Briefs Mount

 In the court filing, the Trump administration said Anthropic is unlikely to succeed in its claim that the designation violated its First Amendment rights, asserting that the dispute stems from contract negotiations, not retaliation.

-“It was only when Anthropic refused to release the ?restrictions on the use of its products – which refusal is conduct, not protected speech – that the President ?directed all federal agencies to terminate their business relationships with Anthropic,” the legal filing said, adding that “no one has purported to restrict Anthropic’s expressive activity.”
+“It was only when Anthropic refused to release the restrictions on the use of its products – which refusal is conduct, not protected speech – that the President directed all federal agencies to terminate their business relationships with Anthropic,” the legal filing said, adding that “no one has purported to restrict Anthropic’s expressive activity.”

 The government also argued that Anthropic’s efforts to limit how the Pentagon could use its AI technology led the government to reasonably conclude that the company posed a potential risk to national security systems.